 A Dangerous Combination Observations from our work We have seen how psychotropics harm children in various foster care systems when not carefully administered.
 For example, in Missouri, we got to know KC.
 She was 12 years old and placed in a large congregate care facility.
 She was prescribed five psychotropics.
 Our adult client, Kris, when […]

-Around the country foster group homes, juvenile detention centers, and prisons where youth are held are seeing an uptick in coronavirus outbreaks.
-Riots are breaking out with kids running away from facilities because they are afraid of being infected – in one instance they were tear-gassed.
-These children are being placed in 20-hour-plus solitary confinement […]
+Around the country, youth in foster group homes, juvenile detention centers, and prisons are testing positive for the coronavirus.
+Some places have seen riots, with kids running away from facilities because they are afraid of being infected – in one instance they were tear-gassed.
+These children are being placed in 20-hour-plus solitary confinement for their […]